docker/docs/engine/admin/runmetrics.md

 container exits, you want to know how much CPU, memory, etc. it has used.

-Docker makes this difficult because it relies on `lxc-start`, which carefully cleans up after itself, but it is still possible.
-It is usually easier to collect metrics at regular intervals (e.g., every minute, with the collectd LXC plugin) and rely on that instead.
+Docker makes this difficult because it relies on `lxc-start`, which carefully cleans up after itself.
+It is usually easier to collect metrics at regular intervals, and this is the way the `collectd` LXC plugin works.

 But, if you'd still like to gather the stats when a container stops, here is how: